sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-01_ekanamsha-in-nastika-myth-making-and-implications-for-astika-paurano-tantric-history.md

 bhAgavata religion are already developed.
 This suggests that there was an early phase of bhAgavata vaiShNavism in which the ekAntika dharma and the concepts of the bhagavad-gItA were dominant, but the chaturvyUha was not.

 This was followed by the next phase where the identification of balabhadra with saMkarShaNa (or deva rudra) as typified by the ananta-section the bhAgavata was complete.
 This phase saw the rise of baladeva as a mighty parallel deity (the rudra of the vaiShNavas).

+### Bifurcation
 After this point we see a bifurcation one stream of bhAgavata vaiShNava-mata continued along these line maintaining some vague allegiance to the ekAntika dharma (or ekAyana shAkhA) while developing a full-fledged chaturvyUha theory that incorporated the kR^iShNa clan into its scheme.

 The second stream in the bifurcation of bhAgavata-s followed a similar course but they incorporated a goddess- ekAnaMshA in addition to the core vyUhA structure.
 It is their tradition that is seen in the harivaMsha and viShNudharmottara.

 While the mahAbhArata already has a sister of kR^iShNa, subhadrA, as a central figure (the ancestor of parIkShit and janamejaya), she was not deified as a goddess.
 Instead, ekAnamshA, who is not at all mentioned as a sister of kR^iShNa in the